 Just four years earlier, Irma and Harvey took out roughly four times as many vehicles.

 The takeaway?
 Everyone at risk should have a hurricane preparedness plan ready to roll on June 1 every year.
 (The Atlantic hurricane season in the U.S. goes from June through November.)

-If you live near the Atlantic Ocean or the Gulf of Mexico, where hurricanes and tropical storms tend to blow through, hopefully you’re prepared with the right home insurance, a well-stocked emergency kit and a plan for your family in case a storm should get serious.
+If you live near the Atlantic Ocean or the Gulf of Mexico, where hurricanes and tropical storms tend to blow through, you can prepare by purchasing the right home and auto insurance, assembling a well-stocked emergency kit and creating an evacuation plan for your family in case a storm should get serious.

 But have you also thought about what you need to do to prepare your car before a hurricane hits?

 Cars can be costly to replace or repair in the aftermath of a hurricane.
 Here are some tips you’ll want to keep in mind.

 In advance of any inclement weather, make sure your car is in good working condition.
 That way, you can leave without a problem if you need to evacuate, said Roszell Gadson, a spokesman for State Farm insurance company.

 The U.S. Department of Homeland Security advises car owners to have a mechanic check the following before anticipated natural disasters: